saul-l/Prototron/README.md

 Windows/Mac platform requires Wwise 2022.1.0 plugin for Unity.
 WebGL platform works without Wwise integration.
-If you have no idea what this means, switch platform to WebGL.
+If you have no idea what this means, switch platform to WebGL in Unity.

+Windows/Mac platform building is currently broken, but works fine in editor mode.

 Audio and texture data uses Git LFS, so direct download link from GitHub doesn't work.
 Install Git LFS and Use git clone.